-- If parents decide not to participate in this program after enrolling, but before the start of the school year, it is their responsibility to contact the school offering the DLI program as soon as possible so that other students on the waiting list may be notified. - The formal process for withdrawal from the program for enrolled students is handled on an individual, case-by-case basis.
+- If parents decide not to participate in this program after enrolling, but before the start of the school year, it is their responsibility to contact the school offering the DLI program as soon as possible so that other students on the waiting list may be notified. - If accepted into the program, the school reserves the right to recommend alternate placement if there is any concern about the child's ability to be successful in this model as documented by academic, behavioral, or attendance data.
+Positive support and encouragement from home are important to a child's success in this program. - The formal process for withdrawal from the program for enrolled students is handled on an individual, case-by-case basis.